osisoft/PI-Adapter/V1/Configuration/Health endpoint configuration.md

 A health endpoint designates an OMF endpoint where adapter health information is sent.
 You can configure multiple health endpoints.

-1. Using any text editor, create a file that contains one or more health endpoints in JSON form.
+1. Using any text editor, create a file that contains one or more health endpoints in the JSON format.
     - For content structure, see [Examples](#examples).
     - For a table of all available health endpoint parameters, see [Health endpoint parameters](#health-endpoint-parameters).
 2. Save the file.
 For example, *HealthEndpoints.json*.